How To Deal With Capio Partners

 Do I Have To Pay Capio Partners LLC?

-Third-party debt collectors like Capio are required by law to send a debt validation letter before they first contact you or within five days of their first contact.
-This letter should include information about how to dispute the debt if you disagree with it.
+Third-party debt collectors like Capio Partners are required by law to send you a debt validation letter either with their first contact or within five days of it.

 Step 2: Decide What To Do Next

-If Capio Partners has validated your debt, you get to decide your next move.
+If Capio Partners has validated your debt, your next step is to decide how to move forward.
 You can:

 Dispute the debt if you disagree with it.

-Make a debt settlement offer (or pay the debt outright, if you’re able to).
+Make a debt settlement offer (or pay the debt in full, if you’re able).

 Ignore the debt (but this comes with serious consequences, so it’s not recommended).